Loops and Conditions

 )

-with an expression that evaluates to a boolean value.
+The statement parameter takes an ObjectTemplate with an expression that evaluates to a boolean value.
 If the

-flow is executed; otherwise, the false_branch
+expression evaluates to True, the true_branch flow is executed; otherwise, the false_branch flow is executed.

 Expression Syntax